-8. A Further Revision - Adapting the Model for Non-Manufacturers and Emerging Markets
+9. A Further Revision - Adapting the Model for Non-Manufacturers and Emerging Markets

-The next modification of the Z-Score model analyzed the characteristics and accuracy of a model without $X_5$ - sales/total assets.
-We do this in order to minimize the potential industry effect that is more likely to take place when such an industry-sensitive
+The next modification of the Z-Score model assesses the characteristics and accuracy of a model without $X_5$ - sales/total assets.
+We do this in order to minimize the potential industry effect that is more likely to take place when such an industry-sensitive variable as asset turnover is included.
+In addition, we have used this model to assess the financial health of non-U.S. corporates.
+In particular, Altman, Hartzell and Peck [1995, 1997] have applied this enhanced Z'' Score model to emerging markets corporates, specifically Mexican firms that had issued Eurobonds denominated in US dollars.
+The book value of equity was used for $X_4$ in this case.

-The classification results are identical to the revised five-variable model (Z'Score).
+The classification results are identical to the revised (Z' Score) five-variable model.
 The new Z" Score model is:

-$Z'' = 6.56 (X_1) + 3.26 (X_2) + 6.72 (X_3) + 1.05 (X_4)$
+$$Z'' = 6.56 (X_1) + 3.26 (X_2) + 6.72 (X_3) + 1.05 (X_4)$$